SohamSagar/AndroidOtpVIew/README.md

 | `setOtpBoxRadius(int radius)`    | int radius        | void                  | Sets the corner radius of boxes programmatically.
 Example: `otpView.setOtpBoxRadius(8);`             |
 | `setOtpBoxSize(int size)`        | int size          | void                  | Sets the width & height of boxes programmatically.
 Example: `otpView.setOtpBoxSize(60);`             |

+### Getting Help

+To report a specific problem or feature request, open a new issue on GitHub.
+For questions, suggestions, or anything else, email the discussion group, or join the IRC channel: irc.freenode.net#glide-library.

+### Contributing

+Before submitting pull requests, contributors must follow the contribution guidelines and ensure their changes adhere to the library standards.

+### Thanks

+The Android team and open-source contributors who inspired this library.

+Everyone who has reported issues, suggested improvements, or contributed code.

+### Author

+Soham Sagar – GitHub